jamierachael/Password-Generator/README.md

 * A for loop will loop through the enter prompt until it reaches the number entered by user.
 * A password variable takes the value from the for loop, and converts it to a string.
 * The string value then populates into the text area for the user using a UserInput function.
-* An event listener has also been created for the copy to clipboard feauture.
+* An event listener (onlick) has also been created for the copy to clipboard feauture.

 ### This project has media Queries for:
 * max-width: 980px